Suggested start/finishKakwa Lake to Monkman Provincial Park

 Terrain

-Primitive trail exists between Kakwa Lake and the Jarvis Lake Cabin (24 km), and good trail exists for the last 27 km from just above Monkman Lake to the Monkman trailhead.
+Trail exists between Kakwa Lake and the Jarvis Lake Cabin, and then for the last 27km from just above Monkman lake to the Monkman Lake trailhead.
 The trail between Kakwa and Jarvis can be rough, and is mostly unmaintained.
 Apart from these short sections, the entire route is off trail, and features everything from alpine walking to bushwhacking through thick willow.
 Hikers should be prepared for challenging river crossings, short scrambles, steep descents, and of course, endless bushwhacking.
 Much of the route below the treeline follows damp meadows to minimize bushwhacking, and hikers can expect wet feet for the majority of their trip.

-There are no trail markings or navigation aids between Jarvis and Monkman Lake, and hikers should be expert navigators.
+There are no trail markings or navigation aids between Jarvis and Monkman lake, and hikers should be expert navigators.
 Due to the limited number of people who have attempted the route, hikers should also be prepared to make their own route decisions, as the current GPX track may not be the “best” route and conditions change quickly.
-Hikers should especially be prepared to make smart route decisions around the Narraway River, as gravel bars providing crossing spots shift, and the “safe” place to cross found by previous groups may no longer be a viable option.
+Hikers should especially be prepared to make smart route decisions around the Narraway river, as gravel bars providing crossing spots shift, and the “safe” place to cross found by previous groups may no longer be a good option.

 A hiker crosses the narraway river at a shallow gravel bar